zhuliang21/data-science-ml-econ/week_04/README.md

 # Displaying the first few rows
 print(df.head())
 ```

+Here the `head()` is a method that returns the first 5 rows of the DataFrame by default.
+The difference between function and method is that a function is a standalone block of code that performs a specific task, while a method is a function that is associated with an **object**.
+In this case, the `head()` method is associated with the DataFrame object `df`.

 Or check the shape of the DataFrame by using the `shape` attribute: